standardebooks/manual/9-metadata.rst

 #.
 The `MARC relator tag <http://www.loc.gov/marc/relators/relacode.html>`__ is one that is appropriate for the role of the additional contributor.
 Common roles for ebooks are: :string:`wpr`, :string:`ann`, and :string:`aui`.

+#.
+If a contributor is a collaborator on part of the book, for example if they share a byline on a short story, the :string:`ctb` MARC relator tag is used, and the contributor is given :string:`display-seq` set to :string:`0` to pevent them from appearing in the book’s overall byline.

 Transcriber metadata
 ********************